 There might also be a limit on how many fillings you can get per year or the total amount of coverage you’re entitled to each year.
 Most insurance companies have a frequency limit on the amount of times your tooth can get restored with a filling.

 Suppose you need multiple dental fillings or fillings in addition to procedures beyond routine cleanings.
 In that case, your dentist can work with your insurance provider to determine the best course of treatment based on costs and needs.

 Crowns are small caps placed over damaged teeth.
 They help provide support for teeth with larger cavities or fractures and worn down teeth.

 Like fillings, the cost of dental crowns depends on whether implants are made from porcelain or metal.
-The cost ranges from $800 to more than $2,000 per crown.
+The cost ranges from $400 to $1,673 per crown.

 Dental insurance might cover the cost of crowns in part or entirely if the crown strengthens a weak or cracked tooth.
 Total coverage is rare.
 In most cases, the patient can expect to pay about 50 percent of the cost.
 If a crown is strictly for cosmetic purposes, insurance won’t cover any of it.